Triangulating on Possible Futures: Conducting User Studies on Several Futures Instead of Only One: The Findings

 \subsubsection{AI as a Knowledge Work Companion.}

-As said, the CorpoCapitalist prototype was useful in that it could succinctly summarise the news article contents, and explain how a certain evaluation could result from it.
-This was the perception even if the AI made three purposely erroneous analyses.
-Only a few participants said afterwards that they had noticed that AI's recommendations appeared to have errors.
-Although we could not ascertain it, we believe that these observations stemmed from the three purposely erroneous evaluations that we had included in both article sets.
-As a result, these participants grew gradually more suspicious towards the AI's performance during the study.
-Most of the participants, however, did not notice (or remark on ) those mistakes in AI's evaluations.
+As noted above, participants' recognition of the CorpoCapitalist prototype's utility was centred on its succinct summaries of the news content and its ability to explain how a certain evaluation could result.
+In the post-use debriefing, a few participants did mention detecting that the AI's evaluations appeared to include errors.
+It seems reasonable to assume that the three bogus evaluations deliberately included in both article sets were responsible for this belief and for these participants having grown gradually more suspicious of the `generated' evaluations as the study progressed.
+Still, the erroneous analyses did not offset the system's perceived utility for them, and most participants failed to spot mistakes in the evaluations -- or at least did not deem them noteworthy.

-As also said, the MyData prototype was almost uniformly preferred over the CorpoCapitalist one.
-Participants liked it that the could read the news articles and develop their own opinions first, and only then request a second opinion from the AI:
+As for the MyData prototype, the already earlier mentioned preference for it was nearly universal.
+Users appreciated that, unlike the CorpoCapitalist one, it let them read the news articles and arrive at opinions of their own before requesting a second opinion from the AI.
+For instance, when addressing the questionnaire item `The system makes work more interesting', one participant stated:

-\begin{quote} [Participant evaluates the questionnaire item that `The system makes work more interesting']: ``I definitely strongly agree with that.
+\begin{quote} I definitely strongly agree with that.
 Yeah.
-And that's because you can, .it's something that you can always compare it to, and you can always identify to see if your ideas go with what the AI model.'' --P11 \end{quote}
+And that's because [\ldots] it's something that you can always compare [your conclusion] to, and you can always identify to see whether your ideas go with what the AI model said.
+(P11) \end{quote}

-The participants felt that the MyData prototype let them validate their own analyses and provided a possibility for improving their skills.
-These experiences were emphasised with the possibility to write personal notes alongside the positive--neutral--negative evaluation.
+The participants felt that the MyData prototype let them validate their analyses and provided an opportunity to improve their skills.
+This facet of the experience was accentuated by the possibility to write personal notes alongside the positive/neutral/negative evaluation.